July 31st

 Meaning of the subhAShita:

-Knowledge is for argument, wealth is for insolence, strength is for tormenting others - the evil are opposite of the noble (who use the) same for awareness, giving and protecting (respectively).
+Knowledge is for argument, wealth is for insolence, strength is for tormenting others—evil people are opposite of the noble (who use the) same for awareness, giving, and protecting (respectively).

 Commentary:

-Possessions themselves are not the problem, it is the manner in which they are put to use that cause concern!
+Possessions are not the problem, it is how they are put to use that cause concern!

 Knowledge is applied for different purposes by different people.
-The evil apply their entire knowledge base to argue with others and to show off their prowess.
-Whereas, the noble are interested in learning more for their own awareness and becoming better people than they were yesterday.
+Evil individuals apply their entire knowledge base to argue with others and to show off their prowess, whereas noble people are interested in learning more for their own awareness and becoming better people than they were yesterday.

 Money in an evil man's hand makes him arrogant and reckless.
 He walks around with the notion that the entire world is under his rule and everyone else is meant to serve him.
-The same asset in a noble man's hand is put to use for the benefit of others.
+That same asset in a noble person's hand will be used for the benefit of others.
 His giving nature makes the resources available to those in need.

-Strength is a faculty that can be dangerous when in wrong hands, rather, in wrong shoulders :).
-The evil ones use their strength for torturing and tormenting others; they are entertained by seeing others in pain and will not hesitate to use it for the wrong purposes.
-Whereas, noble people put the same strength to use for helping the weak; they make sure the weak are protected and taken care of.
+Strength is a faculty that can be dangerous when placed in the wrong hands—or rather, on the wrong shoulders!
+Evil individuals use their strength to torture and torment others; they are entertained by seeing others in pain and will not hesitate to use it for the wrong purposes.
+Whereas, noble people use the same strength to help the weak, and to make sure they are protected and taken care of.

-No evil can happen to a good man, either in life or after death.
+No evil can happen to a good man, either here or hereafter.
 His goodness won't die with him either.
 The seeds he has sown outlive him and benefit society long after he is gone.
-Put your assets to use in the right directions.
-This is what makes the world a better place!
+This makes the world a better place to live in!

 pada vigrahaH: